AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/change-order-of-stories.md

 feature: Agile
 exl-id: 326d78e0-06de-4b98-8fa6-102e0fd89d76
 ---
-# Change the order of stories on the Scrum board
+# Change the order of stories on the [!UICONTROL Scrum] board

 The order in which stories appear on the story board does not indicate priority.
 However, it can affect the perceived priority by making stories more visible.
 By default, stories are displayed in alphabetical order within each status column on the story board.
 (Stories with swimlanes are displayed at the top of the story board, and stories without swimlanes are displayed separately below any swimlanes.)